Trump lawsuit claims Woodward audiobook violates copyright

 PENSACOLA, Fla.
 (AP) — Former President Donald Trump filed a lawsuit Monday against journalist Bob Woodward, claiming he never had permission to publicly release interview recordings made for the book “Rage.”

-The lawsuit was filed in federal court in Pensacola against Woodward, his publisher Simon & Schuster Inc., and the publisher’s parent company Paramount Global.
+The lawsuit was filed in federal court in Pensacola, Florida, against Woodward, his publisher Simon & Schuster Inc., and the publisher’s parent company Paramount Global.
 Trump’s attorneys are seeking nearly $50 million in damages.

 Simon & Schuster and Woodward released a joint response saying Trump’s lawsuit is without merit, and they will aggressively defend against it.